reconbug/dotfiles-3/README.md

 ```shell
 ln -sv ~/Projects/Personal/dotfiles/tilde/.zshrc ~/.zshrc
 ```
+*   Close and re-open your Terminal app to initiate the ZSH plugins installation.
 ### Terminal App Styling
 Now that our prompt is configured, let's style our Terminal application too!